dgbowl/tomato/docs/source/installation.rst

     cd tomato
     pytest -vv

+The test-suite currently contains the following unit tests:

+- :mod:`tomato.tomato` unit tests,
+- unit tests for the :mod:`tomato.drivers.dummy` driver,

-The test-suite currently contains tests using the :mod:`~tomato.drivers.dummy` driver, and therefore should work on all platforms.
+Therefore, the tests should work on all platforms.